credify-pte-ltd/engineering-blog/README.md

-Grab Engineering Blog
+Credify Engineering Blog
 ===========

-Welcome to Grab's official engineering blog where we share the good engineering practices in Grab and the things we engineers do that can benefit other engineers in the industry.
+Welcome to Credify's official engineering blog where we share the good engineering practices in Credify and the things we engineers do that can benefit other engineers in the industry.
 Comments and feedback are welcome!

 ### Getting Started